-The Cottage Surgery is a COVID vaccination site for Astra Zeneca and Pfizer.
+The Cottage Surgery is a COVID vaccination site for Astra Zeneca, Pfizer and Novavax.

 - please print and complete the COVID vaccination consent form to bring to the vaccination appointment.
 If the form raises any questions, please make a telephone appointment to discuss with your doctor at The Cottage/Corner, prior to vaccination.
 Vaccination will NOT proceed until these have been done.